YonatanKof/wwape-next/content/work/pepperi-page-builder.md

     - Pepperi header builder
     - Native app integration
     - Version updates
-- Can’t be build or maintained by the clients
+- Can’t be built or maintained by the clients
 - Can be used only by FS team causing dependency and scalability issues

 ::TiltImage